Trump’s legal team exited after he insisted impeachment defense focus on false claims of election fraud

 But Trump, who has been ensconced at his private estate in Florida since leaving the White House, has continued to insist that he actually won the election, according to people familiar with his comments.

 As the trial nears, the former president’s circle of advisers has drastically narrowed.
-He is continuing to talk with his personal attorney, Rudolph W. Giuliani, who led his efforts to subvert the election results.
+He is continuing to talk with his personal attorney Rudolph W. Giuliani, who led his efforts to subvert the election results.
 But former White House counsel Pat Cipollone, outside lawyer Jay Sekulow and former campaign lawyer Justin Clark have made clear they want no part of his defense strategy over the Capitol attack.

 Some advisers have told Trump that he should testify in his own defense, but that is broadly seen as a bad idea and is unlikely to happen.